MicrosoftDocs/quantum-docs/articles/includes/azure-quantum-credits.md

 ms.service: azure-quantum
 ms.subservice: core
 ms.topic: include
-ms.date: 10/24/2022
+ms.date: 12/05/2024
 ---

-> [!TIP]
+> [!IMPORTANT]
-> When you create an Azure Quantum workspace you automatically get **USD500 free** [Azure Quantum Credits](xref:microsoft.quantum.credits) for each quantum hardware provider.
-You can use the Azure Quantum Credits to submit your first quantum programs to real quantum hardware.
+> [Azure Quantum Credits](xref:microsoft.quantum.credits.credits-faq) will no longer be available after June 1st, 2025.
+If you are granted with Azure Quantum Credits, be sure to redeem your credits before this date.